How to avoid broadband price increases

 If you’re out of contract

-Once the fixed term of your contract is over, you'll be moved onto a rolling deal that's almost always more expensive than your original contract, but the good news is that you're free to switch.
+Once the fixed term of your contract is over, you'll be moved onto a rolling deal that's almost always more expensive than your original contract.
+But the good news is that you're free to switch.
 See if you can save by finding a new deal.

 Can't remember when you signed up?
 Ofcom says that as a home broadband customer, your contract shouldn't be any longer than 24 months.
 So if it's been more than two years since you last changed provider or upgraded, you're definitely free to switch.